First letter: Fixed the problem within two weeks

 My Situation Now

 I am becoming homeless.
 I have no income, no place to go, and no way to pay rent.
 I am in danger of being in a crisis situation.
+I am enclosing a copy of an eviction notice.

 The good news is: I have recently been approved for Social Security Disability and I am waiting to receive my backpay and my first check.
 As soon as I am able to get this payment, I will be able to rent a home and take care of myself.
 I have already received an approval letter.
 I have contacted Social Security multiple times and I have also been to the local office, but my check is being delayed by their administrative process.